josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 For more information, see [Feature Modules](guide/feature-modules) and [Module Types](guide/module-types)

-## What's the difference between NgModules and JavaScript Modules?
+## What is the difference between NgModules and JavaScript Modules?

 In an Angular app, NgModules and JavaScript modules work together.

 In modern JavaScript, every file is a module \(see the [Modules](https://exploringjs.com/es6/ch_modules.html) page of the Exploring ES6 website\).
 Within each file you write an `export` statement to make parts of the module public.

-An Angular NgModule is a class with the `@NgModule` decorator &mdash;JavaScript modules don't have to have the `@NgModule` decorator.
+An Angular NgModule is a class with the `@NgModule` decorator &mdash;JavaScript modules do not have to have the `@NgModule` decorator.
-Angular's `NgModule` has `imports` and `exports` and they serve a similar purpose.
+The `NgModule` in Angular has `imports` and `exports` and they serve a similar purpose.

 You *import* other NgModules so you can use their exported classes in component templates.
-You *export* this NgModule's classes so they can be imported and used by components of *other* NgModules.
+You *export* the classes of this NgModule so they can be imported and used by components of *other* NgModules.

 For more information, see [JavaScript Modules vs. NgModules](guide/ngmodule-vs-jsmodule).